-Bank of Montreal uses a unified branding approach that links the organization's member companies.
-This approach refers to Bank of Montreal as BMO Financial Group.
-As such, in this document and the documents incorporated by reference, the name BMO Financial Group, or BMO[®], means Bank of Montreal, together with its subsidiaries.
+Bank of Montreal uses a unified branding approach that links the organization's member companies under the brand "BMO Financial Group".
+As such, in this document and the documents incorporated by reference, "we", "our", "BMO Financial Group" or "BMO"[®] means, as appropriate, Bank of Montreal together with its subsidiaries.